bitovi/academy/src/technology-consulting/9-building-rapport.md

 - **Be present:** Show genuine interest in the client’s business and personal interests.
 - **Follow up:** Regularly follow up on previous conversations to show that you care and remember details about their life or business.
 - **Use people’s names:** Use names in conversations to create a more personal and respectful interaction.
 Don’t overdo it though!
-- **Make notes:** Take notes about your client and teammates to remember and refer to in conversations.
+- **Take notes:** Write down what you learn about your client and teammates to remember and refer to in conversations.
+- **Apply the “reminds me of” technique for small talk:** Relate something from your experience to what the other person shares to keep conversations flowing.

 ### Remember that you share common goals